dmalawey/floatless/README.md

 ![valve team 2018](https://i.imgur.com/HTzxAKk.jpeg)

+### Valve Company
+A dedicated corporation has not been established for the valve.
+There are merits to forming a business for certain.
+If a major investment is proposed, then a dedicated company is appropriate for the sake of accounting and transparency.
+As of 2024, these options are possible:
+* Distribution through Osnir's Company, WTA
+* Distribution through Scott's company, Applied Biotechnologies TX
+* License the design to another company with a familiar consumer brand
+* Form a new company for branding and distribution - or combine this with above options.

 ## Design Story

 Concepts for floatless automatic valves have elements that date back to the 1940's in patent history but an effective product that employs this feature has been lacking in the market until now.